 Financial Compound is skilled to handle all of your apartment loan needs.
 Many borrowers choose long-term fixed rate apartment loans that are provided by the agencies, including fnma, freddie-mac, and HUD.
 The agencies work through Designated Underwriter and Servicer, “DUS” originators, which is a group of approximately 40 lenders and mortgage bankers authorized to fund these types of loans.

 Interestingly, although the agency guidelines are the same for all of the DUS originators, we have found in our experience that each DUS originator has its own approach and risk profile with agency lending.
 Foremost, the DUS originators are involved in risk sharing with the agencies and typically hold the riskiest pieces of the loans in their own portfolios.
 This results in DUS originators taking different approaches and risk tolerances for the same transaction.

-There are a variety of other types of loan structures for apartments aside from the agency loans.
+There are a variety of other types of loan structures for apartments aside from agency loans.
 Sometimes an apartment property is in need of renovation and a short term bridge loan is more suitable.
-The apartment bridge financing allows the borrower to perform capital upgrades to the units (such as new carpet, new paint, new appliances and flooring) and increase and stabilize the property cash flow.
-Once the apartment cashflow is maximized, that may be a more appropriate time to roll into a long-term fixed rate apartment loan.
+The apartment bridge financing allows the borrower to perform capital upgrades to the units (such as new carpet, new paint, new appliances and flooring) and increase and stabilize the property’s cash flow.
+Once the apartment cash flow is maximized, that may be a more appropriate time to roll into a long-term fixed-rate apartment loan.